Mariame Kaba: Early life and education

 Mariame Kaba was born in New York City to immigrant parents.
-Her mother immigrated from the Ivory Coast; her father was involved in the independence struggle in Guinea.
+Her mother emigrated from the Ivory Coast; her father was involved in the independence movement in Guinea.

 Mariame grew up on the Lower East Side of Manhattan and attended Lycée Français.
 As a child, she viewed the world through a black nationalist framework and looked for ways to help others.
 Kaba received a B.A. in Sociology from McGill University in 1992.
 In 1995 she moved to Chicago to study sociology at Northwestern University.
 She completed her master's degree in Library and Information Science at Pratt Institute.

 Career

 In Chicago, she founded the Chicago Freedom School, the Rogers Park Young Women's Action Team (YWAT), Chicago Taskforce on Violence against Girls and Young Women, Chicago Alliance to Free Marissa Alexander, and We Charge Genocide (WCG).
 In 2009, Kaba founded the organization Project NIA, which advocates to end youth incarceration.

 Kaba views prison abolition as the total dismantling of prison and policing while building up community services and opposes the reform of policing.
 Her work has created the framework for current abolitionist organizations including Black Youth Project 100, Black Lives Matter Chicago, and Assata's Daughters.
+She also helped found the organization Survived and Punished, an abolitionist organization that seeks to end sentencing for victims of intimate partner violence who defend themselves.
+This project grew out of efforts to free Marissa Alexander.